ritza-co/kaboom/doc/20-eatbomb.md

 This scene will be active only when a player collides with the fruit sprites or one of the "bomb" sprites reaches the left edge of the game screen.
 The code in this section will all be placed inside the "lose" scene function.

-Once the player loses, the player sprite along with the score will be displayed on the screen, ad the following code below the closing bracket of the "main" scene to show this implementation:
+Once the player loses, the player sprite along with the score will be displayed on the screen.
+Add the following code below the closing bracket of the "main" scene to show this implementation:

 ```javascript
 scene("lose", (score) => {